Using the Pantone 2023 Color of the Year in Mobile App Development

 Technology trends and branding for mobile app developers

 In 2023, this relationship between color trends and the technology market is closer than ever.
 It can’t be denied that how we experience the “real” world around us is rapidly blurring with our experiences in the digital world.
-In fact, this year’s color reflects a bigger shift in how marketers and overall UX designers are being informed by the approaching augmented or entirely virtual realities of the metaverse.
+This year’s color reflects a bigger shift in how marketers and overall UX designers are being informed by the approaching augmented or entirely virtual realities of the metaverse.
 Moreover, the 2023 Color of the Year, Viva Magenta, is considered emblematic of the time we live in.
 The official brand guide reads, “PANTONE 18-1750 Viva Magenta is also a hybrid color, one that comfortably straddles the physical and virtual in our multi-dimensional world.”
-Just as importantly, experts in two technology areas central to mobile app development, branding, UX and UI design, view these broader trends of color year-to-year and season-to-season as going hand-in-hand with accessibility and engagement principles.
+Just as importantly, experts in two technology areas central to mobile app development, branding, UX, and UI design, view these broader trends of color year-to-year and season-to-season as going hand-in-hand with accessibility and engagement principles.
 MentorMate attests, “If the product owner underestimates the importance of making good color selections in her company’s new software UI, she risks devaluing an otherwise excellent software experience for the user.”

-Trends are relevant for everyone and particularly so for mobile app developers.
+Trends are relevant for everyone particularly so for mobile app developers.
 Regardless of whether or not they wind up incorporating them into their custom designs, mobile app developers will need to be aware of what the market is doing and also how it performs in a tech setting.
 As of the end of 2022, Statista reports that mobile devices now make up 58.99 percent of web traffic worldwide so there is significant pressure on mobile developers to design products that are timely, engaging, and user-friendly.
 This overlaps with the Pantone Color of the Year as these choices are not arbitrary and they can be leveraged for high-impact mobile development — not least when we factor in the Bootcamp report that 80 percent of people claim color is responsible for brand recognition.
 This market plays a big role in how people interact with products and with the proportion of the technology market apps account for, it takes a lot to stand out and keep users engaged.

 Colors and color trends in custom mobile app development UI and UX

 Human beings are very visual and this is why color and the related area of psychology is a key part of the design process of mobile app development.
 The leading way to look at this is the bigger picture of how color psychology and design trends affect mobile app developers.
 Mobile app developers are now involved in much of the design elements of products and interfaces we interact with, or they’re working with a team of designers from a range of fields.
 There’s a position of influence and responsibility tied to this that means understanding trends and applying them thoughtfully is now part of their design and development process.
-Trends in design that carry over to technology are especially relevant when the research in the trend forecasting has industry influence.
-Pantone as a market and industrial force has had serious commercial implications since its establishment in the 1950s as producers of, now-trademarked, color matching systems, ‘Pantone Guides’.
-Today, Pantone has a place in legal global symbolism, for example their official colors are used as the official color source for sovereign nation flags and the Pantone Matching System (PMS) is the international language of color for designers.
-The world sits up and takes notice when the Pantone Color of the Year is announced because the research, investigation, and analysis undertaken by the Pantone Color Institute is synonymous with documenting a range of empirical global patterns across industries and culture.
+Trends in design that carry over to technology are especially relevant when the research in trend forecasting has industry influence.
+Pantone as a market and industrial force has had serious commercial implications since its establishment in the 1950s as a producer of, now-trademarked, color matching systems, ‘Pantone Guides’.
+Today, Pantone has a place in legal global symbolism, for example, their official colors are used as the official color source for sovereign nation flags and the Pantone Matching System (PMS) is the international language of color for designers.
+The world sits up and takes notice when the Pantone Color of the Year is announced because the research, investigation, and analysis undertaken by the Pantone Color Institute is synonymous with documenting a range of empirical global patterns across industries and cultures.

 Technology and color are fundamentally linked in our experience of digital design, namely anything we interact with on a mobile device.
 Across the board, the color choices implemented in design by mobile app developers can inform how we navigate, interpret, process, and perceive the digital world.
 In short: the way mobile app developers leverage color is foremost in the UX and the UI.
 We can break this down in more detail as per the below four points: